 - Being a Little Too Friendly

 The interviewer is there to do a job; they wish to see if you have what it takes to work at their place of employment.
-They will be checking for certain things that are required, and in addition be evaluating your personality to see if you would be a good fit among the workplace.
+They will be looking for certain items that they require.
+While also evaluating your personality to see if you would be a good fit within the workplace.

 While it is important to be cheerful, enthusiastic, and friendly, make sure you don't get too friendly.
-You should stick to topics that reside within the realm of business professionalism.
-Never go into detail about your personal life unless you are asked or it is relevant to your work.
+It would help if you stuck to topics that reside within the realm of business professionalism.
+Never go into detail about your personal life unless they ask you or it is relevant to your work.

-Also, make sure that you remain appropriate throughout the interview.
-A huge mistake that is made is demonstrating inappropriate behavior.
-Leave any foul language or inappropriate topics at home, and if you are unsure about the topic of discussion, then the safest option is to just not bring it up.
-If the company asks to view your Facebook page be sure that if any unsightly information is provided there that it is taken care of prior to the meeting.
+Also, make sure that your behavior remains appropriate throughout the interview, demonstrating inappropriate behavior now is a huge mistake.
+Leave foul language or inappropriate topics at home, and if you are unsure about the topic of discussion, then the safest option is not to bring it up.
+If the company asks to view your Facebook page, be sure that you took care of any unsightly information before the meeting.

-Although this seems pretty self-explanatory, it is surprising that most candidates show up wearing the incorrect clothing.
-Sometimes it is the little details that hold candidates back.
-Details like neat and tidy appearance, proper hygiene, and even using technology respectfully.
-Walking into an interview glued to a cell phone screen, or with a Bluetooth headset or ear buds in your ears is completely disrespectful and wrong.
+Although this seems self-explanatory, it is surprising that many candidates show up wearing incorrect clothing.
+Sometimes it is the small details that will hold a candidate back.
+Details like a neat and tidy appearance, proper hygiene, and even using technology respectfully are essential aspects to observe.
+Walking into an interview glued to a cell phone screen, or with a Bluetooth headset or earbuds in your ears is completely disrespectful and wrong.

-The motto when it comes to dressing properly is "dress for the job you want."
-As long as you do a bit of research to understand what the proper attire to wear for the job you are applying for, you should be golden.
+The saying when it comes to proper dress is to dress for the job you want.
+As long as you research to understand what the proper attire to wear for the job you are applying for is, you should be golden.

-Although you may have ventured out and gone through countless interviews in the past week or month, you are not an expert on any company whose job you are applying for.
-One of the biggest mistakes that is observed by recruiters is that their interviewees have no idea what their company does, or what types of job responsibilities they would have.
+Although you may have ventured out and gone through countless interviews in the past week or month, you are not an expert on any company to which job you are applying.
+One of the biggest mistakes that are observed by recruiters is that their interviewees have no idea what their company does, or what job responsibilities they would have.

-You should take pride in each interview that you go through and clearly understand the company's mission statement, what they provide to the community, and the job description that you are applying for.
-Do your research prior to the meeting and spend some time on the company's website, Facebook page, Twitter, etc. Once you have a feel for what the company does and what they stand for, you can speak with passion.
+It would be best if you took pride in each interview and clearly understood the company's mission statement.
+What does the company provide to the community?
+What is the description of the job for which you are applying?
+Do your research before the meeting and spend some time on the company's website, Facebook page, Twitter, and LinkedIn.
+Once you have a feel for what the company does and what they stand for, you can speak knowledgeably.

 - Being Late/Missing the Meeting

-One of the absolute worst mistakes that you can make during the process is showing up late or just missing it completely.
-This shows a lot about your character, and the way you treat others.
+One of the absolute worst mistakes that you can make during this process is showing up late or just missing it completely.
+Your punctuality shows a lot about your character and the way you treat others.
 Not only is this disrespectful, but it wastes the valuable time of other professionals.

-If you have to reschedule an interview for a legitimate reason, call of the appropriate contact and explain your situation.
+If you have to reschedule an interview for a legitimate reason, call the appropriate contact, and explain your situation.
 If an unfortunate turn of events occurs and you know that you are going to be late, call or email your contact, once again explaining your predicament.

 Biggest Interview Mistakes

-Biggest Interview Mistakes that ruin your chances of getting a successful job interview and can make the difference between getting hired and being unemployed.
-Job interviews are a challenging aspect to the professional lifestyle, but they are inevitable and nonetheless important.
-Neglecting certain unspoken rules or disrespecting the process are major mistakes that shouldn't even be considered before, during, or after a job interview.
+These biggest interview mistakes that ruin your chances of getting a successful job interview can make the difference between getting hired and being unemployed.
+Job interviews are a challenging aspect of the professional lifestyle, but they are inevitable and nonetheless necessary.
+Neglecting specific unspoken rules or disrespecting the process are significant mistakes that shouldn't even be considered, before, during, or after a job interview.

 Biggest Interview MistakesListed below are some on the most relevant and current job interview mistakes that you should avoid at all costs.
-Some of these pitfalls may seem like common sense, but beware because most of them are committed by almost all of us, if you aren't paying attention that is.
-Many people feel that no matter what they do, they are just "bad interviewers."
-This is nonsense, everyone has the capability to succeed if they play by the rules and understand what a company is looking for.
-Most of this pressure is coming from fear that resides within the individual.
-Once you get over and move past that fear, you will be surprised at what you can accomplish!
+Some of these pitfalls may seem like common sense but beware because most all of us commit them, that is if you aren't paying attention.
+Many people feel that no matter what they do, they are just a lousy interviewee.
+This feeling is nonsense; everyone can succeed if they play by the rules and understand what a company needs.
+Most of this pressure comes from the fear that resides within.
+Once you get over it and move past that fear, you will be surprised at what you can accomplish!

 Biggest Interview Mistakes a Guide With Help and Tips

-There is no absolute answer, by avoiding these mistakes that are listed below, you could potentially be in a better position to have a successful interview and obtain a job position.
-Just because you follow everything that is supposed to be avoided does not mean that you will gain a position.
-A job is more than just an interview, a certain skill set is oftentimes required as well as the proper qualifications.
-So, Take note of these mistakes that are made, and do your best to avoid them.
+There is no absolute answer, by avoiding the mistakes that are listed below, you could potentially be in a better position to have a successful interview and obtain a job.
+Just because you avoid everything you are supposed to prevent, does not mean that you will gain a position.
+A job is more than just an interview; a specific skill set is required as well as the proper qualifications.
+So please take note of these mistakes that people make, and do your best to avoid them.